 I wasn’t too surprised.
 He had been fighting a few of his baths, crying if even a few drops of water touched his face.
 He wasn’t exactly splashing around in the bathtub and playing with bubbles.

-Still, I couldn’t understand how he can enjoy the pool the last two summers, only to dismiss it this time around.
-He had loved swimming, and now when I had wanted to enjoy the pool with him, he refused.
+Still, I couldn’t understand how he can enjoy the pool the last two summers, only to dismiss it this time.
+He loved swimming, and now when I had wanted to enjoy the pool with him, he refused.

 Swimming wasn’t the only fun activity he (and my other kids) refused to participate in.